 When a circuit breaker trips, too much electricity is trying to move through the circuit at once, causing the circuit breaker to literally break the circuit.
 Too much electricity passing through a circuit can overheat the electrical wiring in your home or electrical devices, which can cause a fire or electrocution.
 It’s vital to find out what’s causing your circuit breaker to trip so you can prevent anything dangerous from happening.

-Some of the most common reasons why a circuit breaker would trip are the following:
+Some of the most common reasons why your circuit breaker tripped are the following:

 An overloaded circuit means that the circuit has more power flowing through it than it is designed to handle.
 This can occur when too many devices are plugged into one circuit, which trips the circuit breaker or causes devices to be underpowered.
 This problem is common in many older homes, as modern households tend to have many more electronic devices.
 If the problem isn’t fixed, your power will continue to cut out and you risk a fire.